Selkirk Sport - We Are Pickleball

 Once you know the new rules, be sure to use the serve as a WEAPON with an aggressive approach:

-We mentioned that pickleball is always evolving, and this year (2023) the sport is bringing in some long-awaited changes to the official rules.
-Here are the six changes in 2023 that will affect pickleball serves.
+We mentioned that pickleball is always evolving, and the sport is bringing in some long-awaited changes to the official rules.
+Here are the six changes that will affect pickleball serves.

 Getting spin on a serve has been part of the game since it was invented, but recently some players have found a clever loophole.
 By placing the ball between the paddle and their hand as they drop the ball they can create a huge amount of spin.
 The technique is known as a chainsaw serve, and was pioneered by Zane Navratil and Morgan Evans.